In 2012, Return of the Killer Shrews — a sequel to The Killer Shrews (1959) — sees James Best reprising his role as Captain Thorne Sherman.

 - Real Name: Sorex Soricidæ.

-- Known Relatives: These are distant offspring of the original shrews.
+- Known Relatives: These are distant offspring of the original killer shrews.

 - Group Affiliation: They act as a pack unless starving